mabdn/fprime-spaceposts/doc/Moderator/SoftwareDesignDocument.md

 ## Test Summary
-*The unit tests for this component were not part of my work at University of Georgia's Small Satellite Research Laboratory and are thus not included in this repository.
+*The unit tests for this component were not part of my work at the University of Georgia's Small Satellite Research Laboratory and are thus not included in this repository.
 Please refer to the [unit tests of the MessageStorage component](../MessageStorage/UnitTestDocumentation.md) for an example of unit tests I developed.*